jeromeza/uncharted.global/README.md

 - Add in Helm to group k8s resources and allow for easier deployments (done)
 - Add in hpa (horizontal pod autoscaler) to show scaling on CPU / memory etc (done)

+**To test the hpa:**
+$ ./stress YOUR_INGRESS_IP_HERE
+./tooling/kubectl --kubeconfig ./kubeconfig-prod get hpa
+./tooling/kubectl --kubeconfig ./kubeconfig-prod get pods

+**NOTE** that it auto scales based on CPU usage, and the number of pods will increase as this climbs

 ### **--- Future Improvements: (to do) ---**
 - Add in Prometheus for monitoring / metrics dashboard
 - Add in persistent storage / volume claims, to ensure pod logging persists